stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Storm/index.md

 #### **Cost:** 80 Character Points<br>**Prerequisite:** 9th Level Spells and Storm’s Fury<br>**Actions:** 2
 *Your control over the elements of air allows you and your allies to take to the skies.*

-You gain a magical flying speed of 60 feet.
-Using 2 Actions, you can reduce your flying speed to 30 feet for 1 hour and choose a number of creatures within 30 feet of you equal to 3 + your spellcasting modifier.
-The chosen creatures gain a magical flying speed of 30 feet for 1 hour.
+You gain a magical flying speed equal to twice your speed.
+Using 2 Actions, you can reduce your flying speed to be equal to your speed for 1 hour and choose a number of creatures within 30 feet of you equal to 3 + your spellcasting modifier.
+The chosen creatures gain a magical flying speed equal to their speed for 1 hour.
 Once you reduce your flying speed in this way, you can’t do so again until you finish a short or long rest.

 Additionally, you gain immunity to electric and sonic damage.